Are you destined to become a radio host? Just before you say no or yes:

 15. Words are your tools

-“I hope you’re having a great morning.
-I hope traffic is taking it easy on you.”
+“I hope you’re having a great morning and the traffic in the city is taking it easy on you.”

 Make them feel special – even if a thousand people listen to you.